 Office of Citizen Services, General Services Administration (GSA).

-Notice of request for comments regarding an extension of an existing OMB information collection.
+Notice of a request for comments regarding an extension to an existing OMB information collection.

-Submit comments identified by Information Collection 3090-0288, Open Government Citizen Engagement Ratings, Rankings, and Flagging, by any of the following methods:
+Submit comments identified by Information Collection 3090-0288 by any of the following methods:

-Regulations.gov: http://www.regulations.gov.
-Submit comments via the Federal eRulemaking portal by searching for the OMB control number.
-Select the link “Submit a Comment” that corresponds with “Information Collection 3090-0288, Open Government Citizen Engagement Ratings, Rankings, and Flagging”.
+Submit comments via the Federal eRulemaking portal by inputting “Information Collection 3090-0288” under the heading “Enter Keyword or ID” and selecting “Search”.
+Select the link “Submit a Comment” that corresponds with “Information Collection 3090-0288”.
 Follow the instructions provided at the “Submit a Comment” screen.
-Please include your name, company name (if any), and “Information Collection 3090-0288, Open Government Citizen Engagement Ratings, Rankings, and Flagging” on your attached document.
+Please include your name, company name (if any), and “Information Collection 3090-0288” on your attached document.

 FOR FURTHER INFORMATION CONTACT: